typesafehub/conductr-doc/src/main/play-doc/operation/DynamicProxyConfiguration.md

 {{/eachAcls}}
 ```

-Here are the explanation for the example template above:
+Here is the explanation for the example template above:
 * The first two [ifAcl](#ifAcl) instructions collects the `typesafe-website` and `reactive-summit` endpoints under same HTTP frontend port `80`.
 * The [eachAcls](#eachAcls) instruction exposes the remaining endpoints to port `5443` which is declared as the default HTTP port.
 * The [ifAcl](#ifAcl) instructions nested within the [eachAcls](#eachAcls) will render the backend for `typesafe-website` and `reactive-summit` endpoints respectively.